Sensing atomic superfluid rotation beyond the standard quantum limit: Rotational sensing using squeezed light

-In the Langevin formalism, the noise enters the equations in the form of correlation functions and the mean fluctuations are zero i.e., $\langle \epsilon_{c(d),\rm in}\rangle =\langle a_{\rm in}\rangle = 0$.
-If the input cavity mode is squeezed, the general correlations of the noise operators are given by~\cite{Aspelmeyer2014,Fabre1994},
+In the Langevin formalism \cite{Aspelmeyer2014,Barchielli2015}, the noise enters the equations in the form of correlation functions, where the mean fluctuations are zero i.e., $\langle \epsilon_{c(d),\rm in}\rangle =\langle a_{\rm in}\rangle = 0$.
+We introduce squeezing in the optical modes using the input-output formalism, which allows for modeling quantum fluctuations injected into the cavity, in addition to any laser driven coherent state.
+As such, squeezed vacuum fluctuations $a_{\rm in}$ are added on top of the coherent cavity state $a$, which can be experimentally realised using a combination of beamsplitters and an optical parametric oscillator~\cite{Wu1987,Park2024}.
+Now, if the input cavity mode is squeezed, the general correlations of the noise operators are given by~\cite{Aspelmeyer2014,Fabre1994},

 where $Q_{\text{in}}=(a_{\text{in}}+a_{\text{in}}^\dag)/\sqrt{2}$ and $P_{\text{in}}=i(a_{\text{in}}^{\dagger}-a_{\text{in}})/\sqrt{2}$, are the quadrature operators of the incident light.
-Here, $\mathcal{B}=2\pi\gamma\omega/\omega_k$ \com{and $T_k$ is the temperature of the BEC, where $k = \{c,d\}$.} $N_r$ and $M_r$ are related to squeezing parameters $r$ and $\theta$ and are given by
+Here, $\mathcal{B}_k=2\pi\gamma\omega/\omega_k$ and $T_k$ is the temperature of the BEC, where $k = \{c,d\}$. $N_r$ and $M_r$ are related to squeezing parameters $r$ and $\theta$ and are given by